enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 ## Using temporary state during a post-back

 What we’ve built above covers the staple features of the framework that you’ll need for almost any application.
-But let’s go back to `ServiceOrder.aspx.cs` and look at some more-advanced features that are just as important when building complex forms.
+But let’s go back to `ServiceOrder.cs` and look at some more-advanced features that are just as important when building complex forms.

 First we’ll cover temporary state.
 The form controls that we’re already using store their validated values in the `ServiceOrdersModification` object, with the intention that the values will be persisted in our database.
 But what if you want to have a form control whose posted-back value shouldn’t be directly persisted, and only used to influence the validation of other controls?